AlainParadis/HEAL610/lit-review-new.md

 That said, strong disciplinary expertise alone is not adequate preparation for the workplace {% cite crebert_developing_2004 doolan_benefits_2019 %}.
 Frequent WIL fosters the timely development of professional skills such as teamwork, communication, and problem-solving {% cite cutean_impact_2023 %}.
 Early WIL experiences support the student’s choice of vocation early-on, as well as student satisfaction and retention {% cite freudenberg_its_2008 %}.
 For such frequent and varied WIL activities to happen, all stakeholders must be prepared, enthusiastic, and adequately resourced (Dzingirai, 2020).

+### The Importance of WIL to All Stakeholders

+-   Benefits of WIL to each stakeholder: {% cite sattler_work-integrated_2011 %} p.64

+WIL has become increasingly popular in HE {% cite chatoor_student_2023 %}, {% cite smigiel_managing_2015 %}, {% cite tunny_future_2022 %}, {% cite ross_developing_2019 %}

+It has become the responsibility of higher education institutions to make students employment-ready {% cite cheng_employability_2022 %}.

+*Benefit to students*: WIL supports students in clarifying their career goals.
+They can use their WIL experiences to determine if their choice of sector or industry is right for them.
+It also bolsters their résumés with the addition of their WIL position.
+They can gain contracts in their field of practice.
+WIL activities support students in building a professional network {% cite usher_why_2020 %} {% cite jackson_impact_2023 %}, {% cite mabungela_accelerating_2024 %}, {% cite provosts_task_force_on_experiential_education_experiential_2017 %}, {% cite ross_developing_2019 %}, {% cite sattler_work-integrated_2011 %}, {% cite sattler_work-integrated_2012 %}

+WIL plays a central role in supporting the development students' professional identity {% cite trede_role_2012 %}.

+In the Graphic Design program, WIL is particularly relevant due to the collaborative nature of the field, where mentorship and professional engagement play pivotal roles in shaping students’ skills and career readiness {% cite cutean_impact_2023 mcrae_work-integrated_2018 %}.

+Students who participate in WIL have a higher GPA than those who do not.
+They are more satisfied with their programs, are less worried about their studies and experience superior labour market outcomes {% cite drysdale_motivation_2018 jackson_impact_2023 macdonald_realizing_2014 raelin_gendered_2014 parker_differential_2016 purdie_are_2013 raelin_gendered_2014 ramirez_academic_2015 %}

+Employers play a crucial role in WIL initiatives, benefiting from several advantages.
+WIL serves as a pipeline for recruiting skilled graduates who are familiar with industry practices and expectations.
+Employers report reduced recruitment costs and risks when hiring graduates who have participated in WIL.
+Students bring fresh perspectives, innovative ideas and cutting-edge knowledge to the workplace, contributing to organizational growth and problem-solving.
+Collaborating with educational institutions fosters long-term relationships that support workforce development {% cite bilgin_impact_2024 %}, {% cite chatoor_working_2023 %},
+{% cite doolan_benefits_2019 %}, {% cite freudenberg_its_2008 %}, {% cite mcrae_work-integrated_2018 %}, {% cite stirling_practical_2024 %}

+{% cite sattler_work-integrated_2012 %}
+{% cite usher_why_2020 %}

+{% cite freudenberg_its_2008 %} addresses employment readiness.
+Graduate skills demanded by employers include being confident communicators, team players, critical thinkers, problem solvers and having initiative (Harvey, Moon and Geall, 1997)

+-   Faculty currency and network building {% cite provosts_task_force_on_experiential_education_experiential_2017 %}

+Almost half of Ontario’s higher education learners participate in some form of WIL to be better prepared for the workplace {% cite stirling_practical_2024 %}.
+Research shows that participants in WIL experience superior labour market outcomes, including a higher likelihood of employment and significantly higher incomes {% cite wyonch_class_2023 %}.
+Usher {% cite usher_why_2020 %} claims that WIL is a useful talent scouting opportunity for employers, forging new connections with up-and-coming graduates.

+[Drysdale](https://scholar.google.ca/scholar?hl=en&as_sdt=0%2C5&q=Drysdale%2C+M.T.B.&btnG=&inst=8545375229648679180) has a lot of evidence on how WIL benefits students psychologically.

+Some educators view the need for HEI to cater to the workplace as being problematic.
+They claim their imperative is to serve a higher educational purpose. {% cite billett_realising_2009 %}

 ### Why Embedding WIL is Good

 -   {% cite bosco_embedding_2014 %}